 Coughing is common in children, especially when they are preschool age, and is usually short-lived.

-10 to 20 percent of preschoolers will cough for 3 weeks or more following a cold.
+10 to 20 in 100 preschoolers will cough for 3 weeks or more following a cold.
 Even children without a cold may cough on average 10 times a day but not consistently every day and usually not at night.

 When should I seek help for my child with a cough?

 A daily cough for more than 4 weeks is not normal and may be a sign of chest disease.

 It is important to take your child to the doctor if they have a daily cough for longer than 4 weeks.
 You should also see the doctor if your child has a cough and another problem, such as:

 - working hard with their breathing, or